olichuuwon/formula-one-tenth-course/README.md

 i would be participating and contributing to the ntu team late 2023

+labs in this repo have all passed

-labs below has been completed and passed with things that could be improved upon stated
+but things that could be improved upon are listed down

 https://f1tenth.org/